squest/monaca-playground/vocab-alfa/www/README.md

-# Getting Started to Onsen UI Minimum Template
+# Getting Started to Onsen UI Tab Bar

 This template is using Onsen UI, a HTML5 framework that is focusing on the speed and ease of use.
 For details, please check out [Onsen UI Website](http://onsenui.io) and [its documents](http://onsenui.io/guide/overview.html).